liferay/liferay-docs/develop/tutorials/articles/230-wysiwyg-editors/01-adding-a-wysiwyg-editor-to-a-custom-portlet.markdown

 See the [taglibdocs](https://docs.liferay.com/portal/7.0-latest/taglibs/util-taglib/liferay-ui/input-editor.html)
 for the complete list of supported attributes.

-As you can see, it's easy to include WYSIWYG editors in your portlets in
+As you can see, it's easy to include WYSIWYG editors in your portlets!
-@product@!

 ## Related Topics [](id=related-topics)